-Consequently, we consider that, since May 17, 2023, we have a significant influence over Primera as defined by IAS 28 because, in addition to voting rights, Cellectis receives and actively holds a seat on Primera's Board and Cellectis provides Primera with access to essential technical information.
-Therefore, our investment on Primera is accounted for using the equity method starting on May 17, 2023.
+Consequently, we consider that, since May 17, 2023, we have a significant influence over Primera as defined by IAS 28 because, in addition to voting rights, Cellectis receives and actively holds a seat on Primera's board of directors and Cellectis provides Primera with access to essential technical information.
+Therefore, our investment in Primera is accounted for using the equity method starting on May 17, 2023.